oktopriima/marvel/readme.md

 HTTP Server
 -
-After the environment file already being setup, you can run the http server by running this command ``go run cmd/http/main.go``
+After the environment file already being setup, you can run the http server by running this command ``go run src/cmd/http/main.go``

+Kafka Consumer Server
+-
+Run the kafka consumer by running this command ``go run src/cmd/kafka/consumer/main.go``

 Migration
 -

 These apps already build with a migration command. to set up the migration you can follow this step:

-- build the migration by running this command `go build -o migration cmd/migrate/main.go`
+- build the migration by running this command `go build -o migration src/cmd/migrate/main.go`
 - for migration up use `./migration up`
 - for migration down use `./migration down`
 - for create a new migration `./migration create [migration name]`